learn-co-curriculum/phase-0-html-document-structure-lab/README.md

 <link rel="stylesheet" type="text/css" href="style.css">
 ```

-Linking stylesheets this way allows multi-page websites to share a source of
+Linking style sheets this way allows multi-page websites to share a source of
 styling content for every page, making for a consistent, easy to maintain file
 structure.
-Often, on fully developed websites, multiple stylesheets are linked
+Often, on fully developed websites, multiple style sheets are linked
 in the `head`.
 For example, when doing the final polishing of a web site you
 might see a series of `<link>` definitions like: